How to do Plow Pose: Steps, Benefits and Precautions

 • Do breathing slowly and deeply.

-• This is the final pose and stay here as per your convenience.
+• This is the final pose, and stay here at your convenience.

 • While coming to the original position, the arms should be placed behind the back.